sheftneal/HBBB2018/README.md

 Script 02 includes the calculations cited in the paper.

-Scripts 03-06 generate the figures in the main text of the paper.
+Scripts 03-06 generate the figures in the main text of the paper and writes them to figures/raw.
 The figures produced by these scripts will be slightly visually different than the published figures because post-processing was done in Adobe Illustrator.
 Published versions of the figures are available in figures/published.

 Scripts 07-12 generate the figures in the extended data section of the paper.